Double-Fourier engineering of Josephson energy-phase relationships applied to diodes: Generalization of the algorithm

 \comment{We implement stochastic optimization using differential evolution.} We solve the nonlinear problem by applying the SciPy's~\cite{virtanen2020SciPy} implementation of the differential evolution method~\cite{storn1997Differential} to the problem of finding $\max_{\{x_n\}, \{E_{Jn}\}} \eta$ for a given $N$.
 This procedure yields the results shown in Fig.~\ref{FIG:stochastic_optimization}.
 Because differential evolution allows the presence of noise, we allow the junction strengths to vary by $\pm 2\%$, similar to the experimental state of the art~\cite{hertzberg2021Laserannealing}.
 We find mean diode efficiency of $\eta \approx 0.71$ for $N=5$ arms, much larger than the result of the Fourier method.

 \comment{We compare the three optimization methods.} In Fig.~\ref{FIG:comparison}, we compare the diode efficiencies produced by the three optimization methods in perfect conditions and in presence of noise.
 All three methods show improvement with increasing $N$.
+We observe that both the Fourier and the LS approaches become more sensititve to disorder with increasing $N$.
+This happens because the typical $E_J$ of each arm is comparable to the maximal one due to the shifting by the minimal value.
+This results in the root-mean-square variation $\sim\sqrt{N}$ not being suppressed with $N$.
 The differential evolution method yields highest efficiencies for low $N$ and converges the fastest, while showing only limited degradation in presence of disorder.
 The superior performance of this method is expected, however the computational costs become prohibitively high for large $N$.
 The discrete Fourier transform method is the most constrained, and therefore it performs worst, albeit the difference with LS vanishes at high $N$.
 The LS approach is the least resilient to disorder once $N$ becomes large due to overfitting.